clairvoyant/cblas/README.md

 TODO
 ----
-   * test: in 32 bit environments.
+   * test: in 32-bit environments.
-   * test: with delphi
+   * test: with Delphi
-   * test: nvblas in linux
+   * test: nvblas in Linux
-   * Publish the benchmarchs.
+   * Publish the benchmarks.

 References
 -----------